kranzky/kane/README.md

 TODO
 ----

-* Create data model
-  + Handle errors when extracting
-  + Ensure published at works
-  + Add source and authors
-  + Process images through cloudinary
-  + Move extraction to a worker
+* Rename provider to source
-* Write tests
+* Write specs
-* Seed data from Slack
+* Seed data
+* Job to extract content
 * Create basic layout that displays the feed
-  + Download content and image dimensions so viewing is instantaneous
-  + Stream images on view
 * Twitter authentication
 * Ability to post
-* Job to extract and to schedule posts
+* Job to schedule posts
 * Deploy to Heroku

 Copyright